-What is Pongal?
+What is the Pongal festival?

-History of Pongal
+History of the Pongal Festival

-Why Pongal is celebrated?
+Why is Pongal celebrated?

 Importance of the Pongal

-Significance of the Pongal
+What is the significance of the Pongal festival?

-As we know that India is an agricultural country and the majority of the festivals are inclined towards nature.
+India is an agricultural country and the majority of the festivals are inclined towards nature.
 Just like another festival, the Pongal is referred to as Uttarayan Punyakalam which bears special significance in Hindu mythology and is considered extremely auspicious.